rimblas/jtlitem/README.md

 * The included `tk_jtl_plugin` package includes several useful [functions and procedures](docs/tk_jtl_plugin.md) for manipulating the JSON object in a programmatic way.

-## Disclaimer
-Although we successfully use this plugin and technique in production internally at [Insum Solutions](https://insum.ca), use at your own risk and without any warranties.

 ## Running in 11g without JSON columns

 You can still run this plugin on 11g without the JSON column support.
 Simply declare your column as `varchar2` or `clob`.
-Then use `apex_json.to_xmltype` to convert the JSON to XML and `xmltape` to extract the JSON.
+Then use `apex_json.to_xmltype` to convert the JSON to XML and `xmltype` to extract the JSON.

 ```
 select /*+ no_merge */ p.id